aws-samples/aws-service-catalog-tools-workshop/workshop/content/every-day-use/150-creating-a-portfolio/_index.md

 We are going to perform the following steps:

 - create a portfolio file
-- define a product
-- define a version for our product
 - commit our portfolio file
-- verify the framework has create an AWS CodePipeline for our product version
+- verify the framework has created an AWS Service Catalog portfolio

 During this process you will check your progress by verifying what the framework is doing at each step.